KalyanVikkurthi002/Machine_Learning_GRoup_7/README.md

 The machine learning algorithms are implemented on the datā collected from https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents

 The models used are
-Logistic Regression
+Logistic Regression,
-Random Forest
+Random Forest,
-Decision Tree
+Decision Tree,
 KNN